Strawberries for babies: When can babies eat strawberries?

 Strawberries puree for babies

 Strawberries can be easily served as a puree, either store-bought or homemade.
-This no-cook version is simple to make and can be mixed in with other purees such as oatmeal or yogurt.
+A no-cook version is simple to make and can be mixed in with other purees such as oatmeal or yogurt.
 Once your baby advances from purees (around 8 to 9 months), serve strawberries cut into small cubes.

 Are strawberries a common allergen?